-It needs to be kept in mind that authorisation aims in particular at the proper control of risks from SVHCs and their subsequent substitution (the latter, at least in the long term).
+It needs to be kept in mind that authorisation aims in particular at substitution.
 Risks need to be properly controlled until this objective, substitution, is achieved.
 Demonstration of the proper control of risk lies with the manufacturers/importers/downstream users.
-When developing and applying a prioritisation approach it needs to be ensured that the burden of proof placed on industry for providing data and adequate assessment to ensure safe use of chemicals is not shifted back to authorities.
+When developing and applying a prioritisation approach it needs to be ensured that the burden of proof that REACH places on industry for providing data and adequate assessment to ensure safe use of chemicals is not shifted back to authorities.

 Prioritisation is not the appropriate process for the assessment of the risks and/or exposure of a substance as a whole or, of the risks and/or exposure exerted by a particular use at a particular site/in a particular sector.
-According to Title VII REACH it is the subsequent step of the authorisation process, i.e. the application for authorisation phase, in which information associated with a particular use and a particular legal entity needs to be assessed.
+According to Title VII of REACH it is the subsequent step of the authorisation process, i.e. the application for authorisation phase, in which information associated with a particular use and a particular legal entity needs to be assessed.
 At the applications phase there is a requirement for the applicant to provide adequate data regarding exposure and risks.
 Similarly, the availability and suitability of alternatives or socio-economic considerations cannot be taken into account within the prioritisation but are considered, based on the information provided by the applicants, in the opinion and decision making within the application for authorisation process.
-Therefore, the assessment of the wide dispersiveness of the uses is limited to a general evaluation of the use pattern and exposure potential that a substance may have.
+Therefore, the assessment of the wide-dispersiveness of the uses is limited to a general evaluation of the use pattern and exposure potential that a substance may have.